-Our objectives are to obtain reasonable assurance that the consolidated financial statements as a whole are free from material misstatements due to fraud or error, and to issue an audit report that includes our opinion.
+Our objectives are to obtain reasonable assurance that the consolidated financial statements as a whole are free from material misstatements, whether due to fraud or unintentional actions or events, and to issue an audit report that includes our opinion.
 Reasonable assurance is a high level of assurance but it is not a guarantee that an audit carried out in accordance with International Standards on Auditing (ISA Italia) will always identify a material misstatement.
-Misstatements may arise from fraud or from errors and are considered material if, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users taken on the basis of these consolidated financial statements.
+Misstatements may arise from fraud or from unintentional conduct or events and are considered material if, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users taken on the basis of these consolidated financial statements.